-Actually, Amazon’s new features are already proving a hit in the US, although Amazon has yet to reveal any figures for the number of Prime Music users in the UK.
-Paul Firth, Amazon UK’s head of music, has reportedly told sources that there are “millions” of Prime customers in the UK and that the music service’s month-on-month growth has been expanding “at a faster rate than expected”.
+The launch of Prime Stations is already proving a hit in the US, although Amazon has yet to reveal any figures for the number of Prime Music users in the UK.
+Paul Firth, Amazon UK’s head of music, has reportedly stated that there are “millions” of Prime customers in the UK, and the music service’s month-on-month growth has been expanding “at a faster rate than expected.”